 Parentage is almost automatically assumed in cases if the parents were married when the child was born.
 However, what happens if you were not married when a child was born, and you want to establish yourself as a legal parent?
-The Law Office of Robert Goldsmith can help answer this question and walk you through the process necessary to establish paternity.
+The Law Office of Robert G. Goldsmith can help answer this question and walk you through the process necessary to establish paternity.

 Before child support, custody or visitation will be ordered, paternity needs to be established.
 This process may involve a DNA test.
-Robert Goldsmith has the knowledge to ensure all the proper steps are followed.
+Robert G. Goldsmith has the knowledge to ensure all the proper steps are followed.

 Paternity can be established through a court order or voluntarily by signing a declaration of parentage.
 The voluntary declaration, which is used when parents are not married, is a form used by the state government that establishes both parents as the legal parents of a child when signed.
 Our firm can assist you in ensuring your paperwork is all in order.